 Nicknamed the “Queen City,” North Carolina’s largest city was named in honor of the wife of King George II, Charlotte of Mecklenburg.
 NASCAR fans can rally at Lowe’s Motor Speedway or the Hall of Fame, while nature lovers are able to soak in Charlotte’s natural beauty at the U.S. National Whitewater Center.
-Boasting a perfect combination of museums, history, and action-packed attractions, Charlotte is a lively city perfect for both adventure or relaxation.
+Boasting a perfect combination of museums, history, and action-packed attractions, Charlotte is one of North Carolina’s coolest cities and a lively destination for both adventure or relaxation.
 Discover the city’s cosmopolitan flair and unique charm with these top things to do in Charlotte.

 YOU'RE ALL SET!